RickyCook/CV/README.rst

 -----------
 My core skillset that I have been using for the past 3 years has been centred around Python, Django, JavaScript, Perl and Mojolicious.
-Prior to this, my main competencies were a combination of PHP and Java with many and varies frameworks in both.
+Prior to this, my main competencies were a combination of PHP and Java with many and various frameworks in both.
 Though most of my experiences lie with back-end specifics of RESTful micro services, I have also been heavily involved with UI maintenance and development in YUI and jQuery.

 Application Skills
 ------------------